Pyomo/pyomo/doc/OnlineDocs/modeling_extensions/gdp.rst

 .. note::

-    - all variables that appear in disjuncts need upper and lower bounds
+    - all variables that appear in disjuncts need upper and lower bounds for chull

-    - for linear models, the BigM transform can estimate reasonably tight M values for you
+    - for linear models, the BigM transform can estimate reasonably tight M values for you if variables are bounded

     - for all other models, you will need to provide the M values through a “BigM” Suffix.